LonelyOrphan/100-days-of-code/log.md

 If a file has strict mode turned on, function level pragmas won't work.
 You have to choose one or the other.

 Just a quick note.
 Despite being a total slob today, I got a bit of everything done.

+Functions:

+Function Declaration is different from a Function Expression.

+Function Declaration - appears as a statement by itself, NOT as an expression in another statement.
+The association between the identifier awesomeFunction and the function value happens during the compile phase of the code, before that code is executed.

+function awesomeFunction(coolThings) {
+    // ..
+    return amazingStuff;
+}

+Function Expression - This function is an expression that is assigned to the variable awesomeFunction.
+Different from the function declaration form, a function expression is not associated with its identifier until that statement during runtime.

+// let awesomeFunction = ..
+// const awesomeFunction = ..
+var awesomeFunction = function(coolThings) {
+    // ..
+    return amazingStuff;
+};

+It's extremely important to note that in JS, functions are values that can be assigned (as shown in this snippet) and passed around.
+In fact, JS functions are a special type of the object value type.

+When putting <script></script> tags on a webpage, put it down the bottom of the HTML  as it will load the content first which will make the page load faster for the user.

+Remember to call your function in order to get it to run.
+Example:

+function go(){
+    alert("Hi!);
+    alert("Hi again!);
+    };

+go();
+go();   //function is called twice